Bee Card (game cartridge)

 A Bee Card (ビーカード, Bī Kādo) is a ROM cartridge developed by Hudson Soft as a software distribution medium for MSX computers.
-Bee Cards are approximately the size of a credit card but thicker, and incompatible with the similar Electronic Software Astron AoftCard, having 32 rather than 38 contact pads.
+Bee Cards are approximately the size of a credit card but thicker, and incompatible with the similar Electronic Software Astron SoftCard, having 32 rather than 38 contact pads.
 Compared to most game cartridges, the Bee Card is small and compact.
-Bee Cards were released in Japan and Europe but not North America because the MSX was unsuccessful.
+Bee Cards were released in Japan and Europe but not North America because the MSX was unsuccessful in that market.
 However, Atari Corporation adopted the Bee Card for the Atari Portfolio, a handheld PC released in 1989 in North America.
 Some Korg Synthesizers and workstations also used Bee Cards as external storage of user content like sound programs or song data.
 Even though these systems all use Bee Cards, they are incompatible.

 Only a few MSX software titles were published on Bee Card: six in Japan and only two in Europe and Italy.
 To accept a Bee Card, the cartridge slot of the MSX had to be fitted with a removable adapter: the Hudson Soft BeePack.
 The first mass-produced Bee Cards, however, were EEPROM telephone cards manufactured by Mitsubishi Plastics; these were first sold in Japan in 1985.
 The trade names Bee Card and Bee Pack derive from Hudson Soft's corporate logo, which features a cartoon bee.